subramaniashiva/ionic-angular-demo/README.md

 - User can log out from the application by clicking the power icon at the bottom of the menu.
 Again log out is mocked, but it actually calls the log out method from Auth service and then logs out the user.
 The log out method in Auth service just sets current user property to null and sets the root view as Login component.
 This will be useful when we replace the logout method with actual logout method in future
 - When the user clicks 'More Info' button in the mission list page, it pushes another detail view.
 The detail view page fires another API request to get the planet details and displays it to the user.
 - The application is enabled with URL routing.
 User can directly enter any URL and the application just works fine.
-- JSDoc commenting structure is followed throughout the code.
-This will be useful if we want to generate documentation for the project in future.

 Future Improvements
 -------